School Community

 I recognize there are other groups of people that play a vital role in making the Wright City School district successful.

-For instance, all of the groups I mentioned pay taxes to the school district.
-Passing both Propositions 1967 and 2025 will take support from community members who do not have children in our school district.
-Furthermore, many members of our community volunteer time to help educate our kids.
+Many members of our community volunteer time to help educate our kids.
 Local farmers provide field trip opportunities.
 Retirees volunteer their time for robotics, in classroom activities, and other extra-curricular activities.
 Business owners provide part time jobs and intern opportunities.

 In summary, it takes active involvement of all stakeholders to create a vibrant educational environment to help all of our kids succeed!